cl0udguide/practical-ai-for-se/README.md

 - **RAG Systems** - Vector databases with pgvector and hybrid search
 - **Web Scraping** - JavaScript-rendered pages with bot protection bypass

+## ⚠️ Python Version Compatibility

+**Important:** Python 3.14.x is not currently compatible with this project due to dependencies that have not yet been updated to support Python 3.14.

+**Recommended Python versions:**
+- ✅ Python 3.11.x (Recommended)
+- ✅ Python 3.12.x (Recommended)
+- ✅ Python 3.13.x (Should work)
+- ⚠️ Python 3.8 - 3.10 (Supported but may require additional build tools)
+- ❌ Python 3.14.x (Not compatible)

+If you have Python 3.14 installed, please install Python 3.11, 3.12, or 3.13 alongside it and use that version for this project.

 ## ⚡ Quick Start Guide

 Complete setup guide from scratch to your first transcription in under 10 minutes!